reenal8/SmartSpend_AI/README.md

 # SmartSpend_AI
 SmartSpend AI helps you track expenses, view summaries by category, and get smart budget suggestions using Python and basic ML.
 Perfect for beginners building real-world, AI-powered finance tools!

-# SmartSpend AI

-A Python-based tool for tracking expenses and predicting budgets.

 ## Features
 - Add and categorize expenses